Skushys/Runway-Simulator/README.md

 # Runway-Simulator
-A simple runway simulator system built in java
+A simple runway simulator system built in java for school.
+Made to show experience and implement Queues in Java coding.